 Smaller tables considered to be integral to the manuscript can be pasted into the document text file.
 Such tables should be formatted using the ‘Table object’ in a word processing program to ensure that columns of data are kept aligned when the file is sent electronically for review.

-IJRA also allows movies and/or animations to be included as additional files, and allows movies to be viewed in the context of the article.
-Video files should be send to us by email to editor.IJRA@gmail.com or can be uploaded to you tube and link send to us.
+International Journal of Regional Anaesthesia (IJRA) also allows movies and/or animations to be included as additional files and allows movies to be viewed in the context of the article.
+Video files should be sent to us by email to editor.IJRA@gmail.com or can be uploaded to youtube and link send to us.

 Copyright Form: To be downloaded from the website and a signed copy scanned and submitted along with manuscript